 We already eat far too much salt in our diets, nine out of ten Americans eat too much salt.
 Too much salt can lead to high blood pressure and this increases the risks of heart attacks and strokes.

-5. Sous Vide Can Improve Food Safety
+5. It Can Improve Food Safety

-Ultimately, the point of sous vide is to cook the food at a precise temperature in a sous vide water bath.
+Ultimately, the point of sous vide cooking is to cook the food at a precise temperature in a sous vide water bath.
 Done correctly, a temperature-controlled water bath ensures that the food is evenly cooked throughout.

 I have listed the recommendations for some of the most popular foods below.
 A full list of food can be found on the U.S. Food Safety website, including seafood and eggs.